Thanksgiving gatherings in Washington

 Thanksgiving usually reminds us of is a time for friends, family, and food.
-Usually these are joyous times to come together, share a meal, and be thankful for one another.
+Usually, these are joyous times to come together for Thanksgiving gatherings in Washington, share a meal, and be thankful for one another.
 Unfortunately, the holiday season is not always ideal.
 Sometimes these gatherings can be stressful.
 Sometimes they can involve disagreement among family members.

 Often, these gatherings also involve alcohol.
 Unfortunately, sometimes we can accidently over-indulge.
 This can lead to legal trouble.
 There are several crimes that often involve alcohol, such as Driving Under the Influence (DUI), Assault, and Domestic Violence.